Food from Animals

 Utilizing Horseshoe Crabs as a Food Source

-Foreword Horseshoe crabs are a not protected species in Thailand and are experiencing a significant decline.
+Foreword Horseshoe crabs are a species not protected in Thailand and are experiencing a significant decline.
 Their primary habitats, particularly the mudflats around mangrove forests, where they live and reproduce, are diminishing, and there is a growing demand for edible…

 Eating centipedes in Yunnan Province, China

-Eating insects and centipedes is a longstanding tradition in Lijiang City, located in Yunnan Province, P.R.
+Eating insects and centipedes is a long tradition in Lijiang City, in Yunnan Province, P.R.
 China.
 In addition to centipedes, other insects such as bamboo worms, silkworm pupae, and locusts are also consumed.
-While they are high in protein…
+While they are high in protein and…

 Semi-Dried Fish in Thailand

-In Thailand, both sea and freshwater fish are dried to increase their shelf life for later consumption by humans.
-Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in…
+In Thailand, both sea and freshwater fish are dried to increase their shelf life for later human consumption.
+Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in the…

 Squid bamboo soup from Vietnam